Compound Dai Price Tops $0.0223 (CDAI)

-Compound Dai (CDAI) traded down 0% against the U.S. dollar during the 1 day period ending at 13:00 PM ET on July 6th.
-One Compound Dai token can now be bought for approximately $0.0223 or 0.00000074 BTC on popular exchanges.
-During the last week, Compound Dai has traded 0% lower against the U.S. dollar.
-Compound Dai has a market capitalization of $561.16 million and $2.93 million worth of Compound Dai was traded on exchanges in the last day.
+Compound Dai (CDAI) traded down 0.1% against the dollar during the 24-hour period ending at 12:00 PM Eastern on July 11th.
+Compound Dai has a total market capitalization of $560.94 million and approximately $2.93 million worth of Compound Dai was traded on exchanges in the last 24 hours.
+One Compound Dai token can currently be purchased for approximately $0.0223 or 0.00000073 BTC on popular cryptocurrency exchanges.
+In the last week, Compound Dai has traded 0.1% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.